amolenk/dapr-hands-on/Assignment04/step-by-step.md

    dapr run --app-id governmentservice --app-port 6000 --dapr-grpc-port 50001 dotnet run
    ```
 2. Open a new command-shell window and go to the `Assignment04/src/TrafficControlService` folder in this repo.
-3. Start the TrafficContol service with a dapr sidecar.
+3. Start the TrafficControl service with a dapr sidecar.
 The WebAPI is running on port 5000:
    ```
    dapr run --app-id trafficcontrolservice --app-port 5000 dotnet run
    ```